formsaudio/auth_engine/brainstorm.md

 ##last password

-At login, the user sets their next password, which can not be any of the last 5
+At login, the user sets their later  password, which can not be any of the last however many.
+Password set is for two in future, so someone overhearing can't immediately use

 # Alternatively, just log in